pluralsight/guides/draft/html-css/semantic-html/article.md

 </nav>

 ```
 Generally, the navigation menu can be put anywhere on a page, it just needs to be wrap it with the *nav* tag.
-However, it shouldn't be inside of the *main* tab, unless the navigation is specific for that page, because the *main* tag is intended to contain a content which is specific for a particular page.
+However, it shouldn't be inside of the *main* tab, unless the navigation is specific for that page, because the *main* tag is intended to contain a content that is specific for a particular page.

 ## Main Content